digitalcraftsman/hugo-strata-theme/README.md

-# Strata Theme
+# Strata Theme II

-The Strata theme is a responsive and minimal one-page-portfolio based on the self-named template made by [HTML5UP](//html5up.net/).
-Noteworthy features of this Hugo theme are a custom about section, a portfolio with gallery for photographs or client works and a contact form.
+Strata Theme II is a responsive and minimal one-page-portfolio based on the self-named template made by [HTML5UP](//html5up.net/).
+Noteworthy features of this Hugo theme are a custom about section, a portfolio with gallery for photographs or pages for client works, and a contact form.

 ![Screenshot](images/screenshot.png)